Definition of Forward Integration

 Explanation

-This strategy is primarily linked to cutting down on middlemen and is an operations focussed strategy implemented with an aim to maintain better control over its suppliers, manufacturers, or distributors with a motif to increase the power in the market.
-To make this working successful a company has to bring other companies which were once its customers under its own ownership.
-It is different from backward integration because in backward integration companies try to gain ownership over companies that were once their suppliers.
-The modernization of technology and the rise of the internet, it has made these integrations even more popular and easier.
-When a company is desirous to implement a forward integration strategy it must move forward along the supply chain without disrupting its control over its current operation.
+The primary focus of this strategy is to cut down on middlemen, implementing an operations-centric approach to gain better control over suppliers, manufacturers, or distributors, to increase market power.
+To make this work successful, a company must bring other companies that were once its customers under its own ownership.
+It is different from backward integration because, in backward integration, companies try to gain ownership over companies that were once their suppliers.
+The modernization of technology and the rise of the internet has made these integrations even more popular and easier.
+When a company desires to implement a forward integration strategy, it must move along the supply chain without disrupting its control over its current operation.

 Example of Forward Integration

 Amazon can be considered as one of the crucial examples of this.
 Amazon has not only maintained control over its own in-house supply and distribution chain by not depending on third-party vendors to handle its logistics.
 It has its own logistics where it has applied both forward and backward integration.
-Also, the acquisition of Whole Foods, a different company has made Amazon make utilize its brick-and-mortar outlets which serves Amazon a scope to serve its customers just not by online mode but also offline mode too.
-Here customers can come and collect their products physically or even buy new products.
+Also, the acquisition of Whole Foods, a different company, has made Amazon utilize its brick-and-mortar outlets, which serves Amazon a scope to serve its customers both online and offline.
+Here customers can come and collect their products physically or buy new products.

 Risks of Forward Integration